This information provides guidance for women on sexual activity during cancer treatment.

 Consider Steps to Avoid Exposing Your Partner to Chemotherapy and Other Anticancer Medications

-However, as mentioned above, use condoms throughout treatment if needed for birth control or to protect yourself from infection.
+Make sure to use condoms throughout your treatment if needed for birth control or to protect yourself from infection.
 See the section “Barrier Devices” for more information.Back to top

 - You can buy condoms at any drug store.
 We recommend latex condoms, but if you or your partner is allergic to latex, use polyurethane condoms.

 - You can use lubricated condoms or use a separate water- or silicone-based lubricant.